mmurdoch/arduinounit/README.md

 Test::out = &Serial;
 ```

-But you can set to the address of any Print stream, for example, if you want the output to be on the `Serial3` device on the arduino mega, use
+But you can set to the address of any Print stream.
+For example, if you want the output to be on the `Serial3` device on the arduino mega, use

 ```
 Test::out = &Serial3;